 “Employment continued to trend up in health care, food services and drinking places, and social assistance,” the bureau said.
 “Job losses occurred in transportation and warehousing and in federal government.”

-The White House said the upbeat report indicated that President Trump’s agenda is “already making great progress.”
+The White House said the upbeat report proved that President Trump’s agenda was “already making great progress.”

 “The September jobs report more than doubled market expectations — adding 119,000 new jobs to the American economy.
 In stark contrast to the disastrous Biden economy, almost all of these new jobs were in the private sector and went to American-born workers instead of illegal aliens,” White House press secretary Karoline Leavitt said.